|Home > Grey Water CentralYou are here:|

 The web's information central on all aspects of grey water systems

 from the leading innovators and producers of greywater information

-Summary: Why to use grey water, how to choose, build and use grey water reuse systems, regulations, studies, science and examples.
-Includes grey water irrigation, grey water treatment, grey water filters, high tech indoor grey water reuse and grey water recycling, grey water tanks, and grey water management in developing countries.
+Why to use grey water, how to choose, build and use grey water reuse systems, regulations, studies, science and examples.
+Grey water irrigation, treatment, filtration, low tech DIY systems, high tech indoor grey water reuse...

 On this page:

 The quality and credibility of our information is the key to our livelihood; 99% of our income is from information.
 We have developed numerous greywater reuse innovations.
 All have been published unpatented into the public domain.
 We don't have as much stake any particular system as we have in being a trustworthy information source for all ecological design.
 When no greywater system is appropriate, we gain credibility by saying so.
 Likewise if a manufactured system is more suited than a DIY system we developed.
 When a better way of reusing greywater is found, we just update our information--we don't have a warehouse full of obsolete systems to be stuck with.
 (Our main greywater book is currently in its 19th revision!) <More about Why you can trust this info>

 You'll find older versions of this content replicated all over the web; this is the source.
 We appreciate your links, likes, and direct book purchases; they support our public service research, development, and free content.